top of page

 What Is a Typeset?

 A type set, or type collection, is a coin collection based upon a coin's design or type.
-Instead of assembling a collection of coins based upon date and mint, a type set will consist of one coin representing each design type in a denominations series.
+Instead of assembling a collection of coins based upon date and mint, a typeset will consist of one coin representing each design type in a denominations series.

-For example is you chose to collect and invest in the $1 gold piece minted between 1849 and 1889.
-Your typeset would consist of three coins, a Major type and two subtypes (design changes).
 The Major type, the Liberty Head, was minted from 1849 to 1854.
 Then there was a design change, the Type 2 Indian Princess, Small Head, which was produced from 1854 to 1856.
 In 1856 there was another design change, The Type 3 Indian Princess, Large Head, minted between 1856 and 1889.

 $1 gold liberty head for sale